 The night sky is full of thousands upon thousands of stars, nebulae, galaxies, star clusters, double stars, planets and of course our Moon.
 Some things are simple to spot with the naked eye, but the majority of objects are impossible to see with your eyes.
-The obvious easy ones are the Moon and the larger planets.
-You can even see the closest galaxy to us Andromeda, with your eyes and some of the largest nebulae from a dark skies location.
+The obvious easy ones to spot are the Moon and larger planets like Mars, Jupiter & Saturn.
+You can even see the closest galaxy to us (Andromeda) with your eyes and some of the largest nebulae from a dark sky location.
 The constellations are also really easy to see if you know what you’re looking at.

 The objects that we cannot see are the majority of galaxies and most nebulae.
-The first way to find things is to look up. you can see plenty of amazing things with just your eyes.
+The first way to find things is to look up as you can see plenty of amazing things with just your eyes.
 As mentioned above - the Andromeda galaxy can been see from a dark location.

 A better portable option is to download a planetarium app to your mobile phone or tablet and use this to navigate the night sky.
 These can also be used to plan viewing/imaging sessions.
 Planetarium software is also available for PC’s and laptops for those who wish for a fuller experience.
 Click here to visit the links page for links to planetarium and mobile phone apps.